williamhpayne/resilientstate/operational-intelligence-achieving-the-competitive-edge/index.rst

 Many suppliers are stuck in a reactive cycle — responding to procurements only when they are announced.
 By then, the strategy is set, and the opportunity is often already lost.

 Our **Public Sector Operational Intelligence** moves you from reactive to predictive.
-We equip vendors with the foresight to influence requirements, prioritize resources, and outmanoeuvre the competition.
+We equip vendors with the foresight to influence requirements, prioritise resources, and outmanoeuvre the competition.

 Our Three-Pillar Approach: